 If you want to find out if you have hedgehogs on your land, get in touch at hedgehogs@ptes.org and we can send you advice on how to conduct your own hedgehog survey.
-The first 50 farmers who contact us will receive a FREE mammal footprint tunnel (RRP £16 each).
-Alternatively, you can buy your own mammal footprint tunnels online.

-Hedgehogs leave very distinct footprints and these tunnels can easily be used to determine if they're present at your site (no species licence is required).
+Hedgehog footprint tunnels can easily be used to determine if they're present at your site (no species licence is required).
+You can buy footprint tunnels online.

-▶ The simple, plastic triangular tunnel is waterproof and has a removable insert with A4 paper attached to either end and ink painted on either side of a dish of bait.
-As hedgehogs move through the tunnel, footprints are left on the paper, which can be easily identifed.

-- ▶ Bait the tunnels with dry cat biscuits (poultry flavours are best). - ▶ Place your tunnel along boundaries where hedgehogs are more likely to be travelling or nesting (e.g. hedgerows, walls or fences). - ► Leave the tunnel for a maximum of five days and then move to a new location on the farm. - ► Check the tunnel each day, to see whether a hedgehog has visited or not and replace food bait and footprint papers when necessary.
+- ▶ The simple, plastic triangular tunnel is waterproof and has a removable insert with A4 paper attached to either end and ink painted on either side of a dish of bait.
+As hedgehogs move through the tunnel, footprints are left on the paper, which can be easily identifed. - ▶ Bait the tunnels with dry cat biscuits (poultry flavours are best). - ▶ Place your tunnel along boundaries where hedgehogs are more likely to be travelling or nesting (e.g. hedgerows, walls or fences). - ▶ Leave the tunnel for a maximum of five days and then move to a new location on the farm. - ➤ Check the tunnel each day, to see whether a hedgehog has visited or not and replace food bait and footprint papers when necessary.